Parkhead

 Parkhead (Pairkheid) is a district in the East End of Glasgow.
 Its name comes from a small weaving hamlet at the meeting place of the Great Eastern Road (now the Gallowgate and Tollcross Road) and Westmuir Street.
 Glasgow's Eastern Necropolis cemetery was laid out in the area in 1847 beside the Gallowgate.
+It borders with Shettleston and Tollcross to the immediate east, and Camlachie and Dennistoun to the west.

 History

 The area flourished with the discovery of coal in 1837 and grew into an industrial centre.
 In 1897 William Beardmore and Company became famous with the production of high grade steel and castings at the local Parkhead Forge, founded about 1837 and extended between 1884 and 1914.
 After years of decline, the massive plant was closed in 1976, and in 1986 the construction of the first phase of The Forge Shopping Centre began on the site.
 The shopping centre opened in the autumn of 1988, and in 1994 an indoor market was added adjacent to it.
 The final element, a retail park, was completed in three stages between 1996 and 2002.

 Parkhead Cross is a major road junction which is the meeting point of Gallowgate, Duke Street, Westmuir Street, Tollcross Road and Burgher Street, which together form a turreted Edwardian five-way junction, including several fine buildings making the junction notable, such as the former Glasgow Savings Bank.
 The junction, which also incorporates the northern termination of the major Springfield Road thoroughfare, can become very busy due to traffic for football games at nearby Celtic Park.

 Most of the district's amenities and places of worship are situated within a few blocks of the Cross.